-

 Into the heart of lady’s mantle

 It is an excellent remedy where there has been traumatic injury in the female reproductive system or where traumatic sexual experiences may have left an energetic or physical imprint.
-It can be used for those recovering from miscarriage, sexual trauma, intrauterine device (IUD) extraction or insertion due to its tissue healing qualities (5).
+It can be used for those recovering from miscarriage, sexual trauma, IUD extraction or insertion due to its tissue healing qualities (5).

 Lady’s mantle moderates tension and permeability of the mucous membranes in the digestive and reproductive systems but also in the urinary system.
-It is also mildly diuretic (8).
-These mucous membrane healing and astringent actions make lady’s mantle an excellent herb for phlegmatic coughs, oedema and other fluid retentions throughout the body.
+It is also mildly diuretic (3).
+The mucous membrane healing and astringent actions make lady’s mantle an excellent herb for phlegmatic coughs, oedema and other fluid retention throughout the body (3).

 Its associations with the feminine mean that it is also connected to creativity and expression.
 It may be useful for those who are experiencing artistic blockages or for those who would benefit from being creatively energised.
 Elizabeth Brooke recommends burning lady’s mantle on a charcoal disc at night whilst visualising the creative practice you wish to deepen (5).